stevenjohnstone/afl-lua/README.md

 ###  5.2. <a name='PersistentMode'></a>Peristent Mode

 To improve peformance of fuzzing, _persistent mode_ can be used.
+In this mode, the fuzzing process loops a configurable number of times without exiting while trying new inputs.
+This reduces the overhead of forking a new child process for every new input.
+The perfomance improvement can be around 3x but your milleage may vary.

 The recipe is

 ```lua
 for _ in afl.loop(1000) do